 We invest our excess cash in investment-grade, interest-bearing securities.
-The primary objective of our investment activities is to preserve principal while at the same time maximizing yields without significantly increasing risk.
-To achieve this objective, we invest in highly liquid and high quality marketable debt instruments of corporations, financial institutions, and government agencies with contractual maturities of generally less than two years.
-If a 10 percent change in interest rates were to have occurred on September 30, 2007, this change would not have had a material effect on the fair value of our investment portfolio as of that date.
+The primary objective of our investment activities is to preserve principal and maintain liquidity.
+To achieve this objective, we invest in highly liquid and high quality marketable debt instruments of corporations, financial institutions, and government agencies with contractual maturity dates of generally less than two years.
+All investment securities have a credit rating of at least AA or A1+/P1 as determined by Moody's Investors Service and/or Standard & Poor's.
+We do not have any direct investments in auction-rate securities or securities that are collateralized by assets that include mortgages or subprime debt.
+If a 10 percent change in interest rates were to have occurred on March 31, 2008, this change would not have had a material effect on the fair value of our investment portfolio as of that date.